eldadru/ksniff/README.md

 ksniff will than use that pod to execute a container attached to the target container network namespace and perform the actual network capture.

+#### Piping output to stdout
+By default ksniff will attempt to start a local instance of the Wireshark GUI.
+You can integrate with other tools using the `-o -` flag to pipe packet cap data to stdout.

+Example using `tshark`:

+    kubectl sniff pod-name -f "port 80" -o - | tshark -r -

 ### Contribution
 More than welcome! please don't hesitate to open bugs, questions, pull requests